 For some bright objects (the Moon and the planets) the specified exposure is overridden to hopefully provided better images for these objects.
 See the 'override' option below.

 This specifies which colour filter is placed in front of the camera.
 It is optional - if left out, the LUM filter is used (this is essentially un-filtered).
-Our camera takes black and white - colour images are made manually by combining separate images taken in red, green and blue filters.
-Valid filters are: LUM, RED, GRN, BLU, B, V, R, I, OIII, and HA.
+Our camera takes black and white images - colour images are made by combining separate images taken in red, green and blue filters.
+The valid filter names are here.
 See this FAQ for more information about choosing an appropriate filter.

 fullsize=yes (or no)